 Instead, an LP recorded with a RIAA characteristic, has two regions of constant-amplitude separated by 12dB and with a falling shelf between 500Hz and 2kHz (see graph below).
 Maximum excursions above 2kHz are therefore limited to ¼ of the maximum peak excursion at low-frequencies, or 9.5μm (pk).
 This modification keeps maximum velocity below the tangential groove-speed limit until 8kHz at the edge of the disc and 3.5kHz at the end of the playing-side.

 These may seem quite low frequencies and indeed they are!
-Gramophone records are only viable because the energy of music falls with frequency, so the medium isn't required to be able to handle full-scale modulation at all frequencies.
-Today we would consider it a compressed medium.
+Phonograph records are only viable because the energy of music falls with frequency, so the medium isn't required to be able to handle full-scale modulation at all frequencies.
+Today we would consider the phonograph a compressed medium.

 In fact, the situation is actually worse than the considerations above imply when we come to play the record, because a further limitation exists on reproduced velocity when the stylus radius dimension exceeds the radius of the recorded curve3.